V4Fire/Client/src/components/form/b-input/README.md

 ##### email

-Checks that a component value must be matched as an email string.
+Checks that the component value can be parsed as an email string.

 ```
 < b-input :validators = ['email']